 What columns of the Greatest Literature of All Time mean

-However, if short works, such as stories or poems, first appear in periodicals or other significant non-book forms before being collected into books, usually the earlier date is used.
+However, if a short work, such as a story or poem, first appears in a periodicals or another significant non-book form before being collected into a book, usually the earlier date is used.

 A range of years, such as 1951–1955, usually means the work was published in sections over a period of time.
 This is especially common with book series, such as trilogies.

 A "c." before a date stands for circa, which means "about" and indicates the date is approximate.

 The book's title is listed as it is generally known in the English-speaking world today.
 Sometimes this is a translation into English (The Three Musketeers, The Hunchback of Notre-Dame) and sometimes the title remains in another language (Le Morte Darthur, Les Miserables).
 Excess words are often removed from the titles, especially in works prior to the twentieth century.
 For instance, The Personal History of David Copperfield is universally known as David Copperfield and is therefore listed as such here.

 Novels are generally listed individually, but several may be listed under one series title if the series is much better known than any individual work in it (e.g., The Forsyte Saga).

 Short stories and short poems are usually listed as selected or collected under one title, although occasionally the outstanding popularity of a particular story or poem makes it worthy of listing on its own.